aaronbloomfield/pdr/labs/lab04/index.md

 This exercise will show you how to read the contents of a particular memory address.
 This will be useful for debugging code and for understanding the underlying data representation of abstract data types.

-Recall that all Intel 80x86 machines (i.e. all Pentium-class machines) are little-Endian.
-Thus, 0xd97c34a2 is stored as: a2 34 7c d9, with the least significant byte listed first.
-However, when you examine the value in gdb (using the `x/x` command), it will display it in big-endian format, as that is how humans typically think of numbers.
+Recall that almost all computers use little-Endian processors.
+Thus, 0xd97c34a2 is stored as: `a2 34 7c d9`, with the least significant byte listed first.
+However, when you examine the value in LLDB (using the `x/x` command), it will display it in big-endian format, as that is how humans typically think of numbers.

 Write a C++ program, called inlab4.cpp, where you consecutively declare variables of these types: `bool`, `char`, `int`, `double`, `int*`, and assign a value to each of them.
 The last line(s) of the program should print out the values.
 Put a breakpoint near the end of the program, but before the last print statement(s).
 Once the breakpoint is hit, type expressions to examine the addresses of all of these variables (e.g. `&i`).
 Then for each of these variables, view the contents of their addresses (via the `x/x` command from above).